trebard/trebard.github.io/README.md

 # Uninode Suite

-Uninode Suite is a framework, consisting of four parts
+Uninode Suite is a framework, consisting of these parts
+* **Uninode®** is a framework for type definitions
-* Uninode®
+* **Edgescript®** is a general purpose scripting language, integrated with Uninode®
+* **UNQL** is a Uninode Query Language, for querying servers using Uninode® and Edgescript®
+* **Nodelab** is a client and server framework for visualization and analysis, using Uninode®, Edgescript® and UNQL
-* Edgescript®
+* **Unizone** is a set of standard Uninode® and Edgescript® definitions
-* UNQL
-* Nodelab

-It is currently a proprietary framework, owned by
+Uninode Suite is currently a proprietary framework, owned by
-<a href="http://www.demagic.com" target="_blank">Demagic AB</a> and used in various
+<a href="http://www.demagic.com" target="_blank">Demagic AB</a>, and used in various
 Spring, Angular and iOS projects.

 <a href="https://trademarks.justia.com/780/37/uninode-78037205.html" target="_blank">Uninode®</a> and